 Spend the Day in Bristol

 Mount Hope Farm is an Inn and country retreat beloved by all.
-Come see our Nigerian dwarf goats, Southdown sheep, donkeys and chickens.
+Come see our Nigerian dwarf goats, donkeys and chickens.
 Stroll our gardens and fields and wander down the road to Cove Cabin on the shore of Mount Hope Bay.
 Visitors to the Farm can walk through the 127-acre property or explore the many shops, great restaurants and lovely architecture of historic Bristol, Rhode Island.
-Click here for a recent article on the delights of Bristol.

 The sleepy pastures of Mount Hope Farm surround Mount Hope (originally Montaup in Pokanoket language), a wooded promontory on the eastern shore of Bristol, Rhode Island overlooking the part of Narragansett Bay known as Mount Hope Bay.
 For those who study early American history, Bristol and Mount Hope Farm have more authenticity than the dubious “Plymouth Rock.”
-What became Mount Hope Farm was the summer camp of the Pokanoket Tribe of the Wampanoags – the same tribe that greeted the Mayflower in Plymouth in 1620 – so it is likely that the first “Thanksgiving Feast” was held on this property.
+What became Mount Hope Farm was the summer camp of the Pokanoket Tribe of the Wampanoags – the same tribe that greeted the Mayflower in Plymouth in 1620.
 (Click here for more History of Mt.
 Hope Farm.)

 Consistently named one of the prettiest and most charming towns in New England, Bristol prizes both its heritage and its warm, friendly culture.
 For a town of its size, Bristol is almost unique in its many historic and cultural attractions.
 Bristol was the site of the first battle of King Philip’s war in 1675, the rebellion by the Wampanoag Nation against settlers who bought land from King Philip’s late father, Sachem Massasoit.